 Tūmatauenga: atua qualities of focus, perseverance steadfastness, endurance.

-Here we have examples of what that leadership and vision looks like as young people leave their Enviroschools and enter into the next phase of engagement and action.
+Below we have examples of what leadership and vision looks like as young people leave their Enviroschools and enter into the next phase of engagement and action.

 Matilda (Tilly) King